RubmdPhysical HealthHow to Excel in Billing and Coding Practices for Effective Pain Management

 Assessing Pain in a Comprehensive Manner:

-For the purpose of determining the underlying causes of the patient’s pain and developing an individualized treatment strategy, a comprehensive evaluation of the patient’s medical history and lifestyle factors is performed.
+For the purpose of determining the underlying causes of the patient’s pain and developing an individualized treatment strategy, a evaluation of the patient’s medical history and lifestyle factors is performed.

 The Management of Medications